Ron-Teller/Gengammon/README.md

 <br /><br />

 <a name="fitness-v2"></a>
+<h3>[Version 2]</h3>
-<b>[Version 2]</b> A new fitness function was formulated that will score the neural networks based on how well they ranked the professional players moves.
+A new fitness function was formulated that will score the neural networks based on how well they ranked the professional players moves.
 The new fitness function checks what rating the neural network gave for each possible move, and finds how high the professional player move ranked.
 The formula is:
 <br />
 <b>(TOTAL_MOVES – RANK_PROFESSIONAL) / (TOTAL_MOVES – 1)</b>
 <br />